 This idea is continued and expanded.
 The flocks of birds and the herds of animals all “Serenely live” while humans “are keeping strife.”
 Humans experience suffering through their everyday existence, either real or of their own creation, but the non-human animals of the earth continue uninfluenced.

 The next line gives a clue about what exactly humans, or at least the speaker, is suffering.
 She struggles against the knife in her stomach, representing her desire to know heaven’s true purpose.
-She does not know what she is meant to do, what is desired of her in heaven, and struggles painful with her ignorance.
+She does not know what she is meant to do, what is desired of her in heaven, and struggles painfully with her ignorance.

 Unslackened the dry land, savannah-swards